Generalized-Hydrodynamic approach to Inhomogeneous Quenches: Correlations, Entanglement and Quantum Effects: Quantum Entanglement Generated by Inhomogeneous Quenches

 where $\zeta_{n,\lambda}$ is the solution of $\zeta=v_{n,\zeta}(\lambda)$, while $v^\mathrm{min}=\min_n\min_\lambda v_{n,-\infty}(\lambda)$, and $v^\mathrm{max}=\max_n\max_\lambda v_{n,\infty}(\lambda)$.
 Eq.~\eqref{eq:phi} gives the initial position $x$ of a generic quasiparticle in terms of its final one $X_{n,\lambda}(x,t)$ at time $t$.
 The method used above is similar to the so-called method of characteristics to solve first order partial differential equations~\cite{courant1989methods}.

 The crucial step to derive the quasiparticle picture is to establish a relation between the trajectory of the two quasiparticles forming an entangled pair, i.e., having rapidity $\lambda$ and $-\lambda$.
-To this end, one defines a function $J_{n,\lambda}(\zeta)$ such that $J_{n,\lambda}(x/t)t$ is the position at time $t$ of the quasiparticle labelled by $n,\lambda$ that started at the same point in space with the quasiparticle labelled by $n,-\lambda$, which at time $t$ is at position $x$.
-We do not provide the explicit functional form of $J_{n,\lambda}(x/t)$, which can be found in Ref.~\cite{alba2019entanglement}.
-In terms of $J_{n,\lambda}(x/t)$ one can express the dynamics of the von Neumann entropy of a given subsystem $A=[x_1,x_2]$ as follows~\cite{alba2019entanglement}
+To this end, one defines a function $J_{n,\lambda}(\zeta)$ such that $J_{n,\lambda}(x/t)t$ is the position at time $t$ of the quasiparticle labelled by $(n,\lambda)$ that started at the same point in space with the quasiparticle labelled by $(n,-\lambda)$, which at time $t$ is at position $x$.
+We do not provide the explicit expression of $J_{n,\lambda}(x/t)$, because is rather unwieldy, and we refer the interested reader to the original reference~\cite{alba2019entanglement}.